I usually don’t use a lot of math when doing electronics, but Ohms law is extremely useful!

 And this way you can remember V=RI ;)

-The best way to teach how to use it is by example.
+The best way to learn how to use Ohm’s law is by looking at some examples.

 Below is a very simple circuit with a battery and a resistor.
-The battery is a 12 volt battery, and the resistance of the resistor is 600 Ohm.
+The battery is a 12-volt battery, and the resistance of the resistor is 600 Ohms.
 How much current flows through the circuit?

 So the current in the circuit is 20 mA.